bb-blud/water_spout/README.md

 Works with Processing version processing-2.2.1

 # Info
 More information can be found [here](http://bb-blud.github.io/jekyll/update/2016/05/25/water-spout.html).
-And you can playe
+And you can play
 with it [here](https://bb-blud.github.io/water_spout)